-A: Surfer 14 does not exhibit this behavior.
+A: Surfer 14, 15 and 16 do not exhibit this behavior.
 When you load a non-georeferenced base map, Surfer automatically assigns a coordinate system that corresponds to the rows and columns of the image, often pixel coordinates, to both the image and the base layer.
 If you just reset the spatial extents for the imported image (and not the base layer), the image moves within the base layer frame so you cannot see it.

 You can reset the image coordinates to real world coordinates (i.e. georeference the image) by specifying the base layer coordinates instead of the spatial extents of the image.
 Resetting the base layer coordinates automatically also updates the coordinates for the image.
 To do this in surfer 13 (and older versions):

 - Add or create the base layer from the image file.
 For example, click Map | New | Base Map, select an unreferenced image file, and click Open.

 - In the Object Manager select the Base layer.

 - In the Property Manager click the General tab.